How To Balance Hormones During Menopause

 Why Do Hormonal Imbalances Occur During Menopause?

-Before, during, and after menopause, the hormones that are responsible for controlling a woman’s menstrual cycle and reproductive health–estrogen and progesterone–are produced less and less.4
+Before, during, and after menopause, the hormones that are responsible for controlling a woman’s menstrual cycle and reproductive health–estrogen and progesterone–are produced less and less¹.

-This change is what leads to the telltale symptoms of menopause: the end of a woman’s menstrual cycle, physical changes to the body like hair loss, etc.
+This change is what leads to the telltale symptoms of menopause: the end of a woman’s menstrual cycle, as well as a number of other physical changes to the body.

-In other words, the hormonal changes and symptoms that happen during menopause aren’t the result of an “imbalance” that must be remedied, but instead are the result of the body naturally changing over time and reaching a new status quo.
+It is important to note that the hormonal changes and symptoms that happen during menopause are the result of the body naturally changing over time and reaching a new status quo.
+Thus, the term ‘imbalance’ is not meant to imply any wrongdoing or ‘problem’ - it’s an acknowledgement of a natural and expected stage of life.

 • Hot flashes